Support Us Button Widget

 Photo provided by Andrew Cebulka

 Last weekend, Charleston bid farewell to the beloved Cru Café.
-We asked our readers to share their favorite memories of this local gem on Pinckney Street, and here’s what you said you would miss the most.
+We asked our readers to share what they will miss the most about the Pinckney Street eatery.

 Many of you highlighted the incredible food, especially the mac and cheese, as well as the cozy ambiance, outdoor seating, and strong sense of community.
 Here’s what others said they would miss: